BeSpunky/angular-google-maps/wiki/Internal-Workings.md

 TypeScript to the rescue!
 Again... 🙌

 ### [Utility Types](https://dev.azure.com/BeSpunky/libraries/_git/angular-google-maps?path=%2Fprojects%2Fbespunky%2Fangular-google-maps%2Fcore%2Fabstraction%2Ftypes%2Futils.ts&version=GBdevelopment&line=1&lineEnd=2&lineStartColumn=1&lineEndColumn=1&lineStyle=plain)
-With TypeScript's utility types it is possible to extract a sub type with only function names.
+With TypeScript's utility types it is possible to extract a sub type with only function signatures.
 It took some juggling... but the end result is pretty cool.

+Combine those three pieces together, and we have magic! ✨

+# Components